 The body of work that I am currently exploring engages the viewer through his or her attraction and subsequent relocation relative to the objects on display.
 This leads to a personalised interaction with the pieces, whether through direct physical contact, as in the case of jewellery, or in a more distanced manner, as with sculptural objects.
 In both activating and being activated by these artworks, the viewer is connected to an experience of the material world that signals a rupture with normal linear existence.
 Informed by an interest in pre-Enlightenment collection and re(presentation) methods, current work often employs light and/or integrates anamorphic images, those that are legible only when viewed in an unconventional manner, to attract and locate the viewer and to engage the viewer's intellect through the activation of his or her sensory faculties.

-I find the psychoanalyst Jacques Lacans discussion of the relationship that exists between viewer and viewed inspiring.
+I find psychoanalyst, Jacques Lacans discussion of the relationship that exists between the viewer and that which is viewed inspiring.
 Lacan thinks of seeing as a reciprocal process: as the viewer looks at something it looks back and the gazes cross each other.
 He thinks of the whole scene as a trap wherein we are "caught, manipulated, captured in the field of vision."
 Recent work has explored the nature of this relationship, from the viewers initial attraction and seduction through to the establishment of an ongoing relationship with the object.
 Artworks such as Secret, anyones, is open, if waited for long enough, 90, captivate the viewer, allowing him or her to 'play' with the work through their physical relocation relative to its components.

 Works made to commission, such as Sh.sh.n, usually develop in response to criteria set forth by the clients material and emotional needs.
 Such works often result in the clients education as to the many possibilities that exist for wearable art.
 I also enjoy the opportunity to work collaboratively with other artists and find that the process often leads to bodies of work that extend my own sense of what is possible.
 I am eager to engage with new materials and processes and to integrate them into my studio practice.
 Quoting Aristotle, "The larger the island of knowledge, the longer the shoreline of wonder."